 There are just a few Australian producers including

 - Rimfire Vineyards Darling Downs

 - Riversands Winery Queensland Zone

 - Tizzana Winery South Coast Zone

-The future of the variety seems to be somewhat limited, althugh there is renewed interest in
+The future of the variety seems to be somewhat limited, although there is renewed interest in sweetish wines.

 Keep in touch with Vinodiversity